r4ulcl/wifi_db/README.md

-  -h, --help            show this help message and exit -v, --verbose         increase output verbosity --debug               increase output verbosity to debug -H, --hcxpcapngtool   Get hashcat hashes using hcxpcapngtool (has to be installed) -t LAT, --lat LAT     insert a fake lat into the entire database -n LON, --lon LON     insert a fake lat into the entire database --source [{aircrack-ng,kismet,wigle}]
+  -h, --help            show this help message and exit -v, --verbose         increase output verbosity --debug               increase output verbosity to debug -t LAT, --lat LAT     insert a fake lat into the entire database -n LON, --lon LON     insert a fake lat into the entire database --source [{aircrack-ng,kismet,wigle}]